Are you planning a holiday to Andalusia, a land of intertwined culture and heritage? Don’t miss a stay in Granada, the last bastion of Moors in Spain!

 Photo credit: Flickr – Olmo1981

-Currently very popular with students, it corresponds to the ancient village called Elvira.
+Currently very popular with students, the Albaicin corresponds to the ancient village called Elvira.
 It is also the old Arab quarter of the city, where Muslims took refuge when fleeing from the Spanish during the Reconquista.
-This neighbourhood will offer you a total change of scenery, with its white buildings, its maze of narrow cobblestone streets and its typical architecture of the Muslim period – it is THE medieval district of the city.
+This neighborhood will offer you a total change of scenery, with its white buildings, its maze of narrow cobblestone streets and its typical architecture of the Muslim period – it is the medieval district of the city.
 Albaycin was once the residence of the artists and workers who built the Alhambra.

-While meandering through the streets, you could take advantage of the watchtowers in the area, which offer an unobstructed view of the city, the flowered windows, and the tranquility offered by the district.
+While meandering through the streets, you could take advantage of the watchtowers in the area, which offer an unobstructed view of the city, the flowery windows, and the tranquility offered by the district.
 To sleep, try renting an apartment with a view of the Alhambra to guarantee a heavenly awakening.
 At Albaycin, enjoy the twilight and sunset at the Saint-Nicolas view point, a district that seduces lovers, students, musicians, young bohemians, and tourists from all over the world.
-In Albaycin, there is a large concentration hotels, from cheap to more refined establishments.
+Albaycin is a rather convenient area to stay in Granada as there is a large concentration of hotels, from cheap to more refined establishments.

 Photo credit: Flickr – Thomas PLESSIS

 The Realejo is a friendly, festive and trendy district.
 It has many bars and restaurants with terraces where locals come to dine in the summer to cool off from those hot summer days.
 The Carmen de los Mártires Gardens are the main attraction, typical of the Andalusian style.
 It is also the district where the famous Alhambra and a good part of the Dehesa del Generalife park are located on its promontory.
-At the time of the Nasrid dynasty – the founders of the city – it was the Jewish quarter.
+At the time of the Nasrid dynasty – who ruled the city while it blossomed- it was the Jewish quarter.
 Today, the district is emblematic of the Andalusian villas with their gardens that open onto the street: the Cármenes.
-A pleasant, although off-centre district to stay in Granada if you like to party, but be warned: the area is very popular with tourists if that’s something you wish to avoid.
+A pleasant, although off-center district to stay in Granada if you like to party, but be warned: the area is very popular with tourists if that’s something you wish to avoid.

 Sacromonte, the gypsy quarter